 Accuracy In The Algorithm

-The testing and training was conducted for features along five standard iris positions in the study:
+The testing and training were conducted for features along with five standard iris positions in the study:

 - Top left